 Whenever something is changed in the design of a medical device, a design change is implemented.

-- the size, weight or materials that a device is made of.
+- The materials that a device is made of

 c) Relevant documents

-A design change not only affects system and software designs but also changes to mechanisms, electronics, materials and even the design input itself.
+In addition to system and software designs, design changes can also involve changes to mechanisms, electronics, materials and even the design input itself, including the intended purpose(!).